 Equinix defines a cross connect as a point-to-point cable link between two Equinix customers in the same IBX (retail colocation) data center.
 The company’s cross connects deliver fast and highly-reliable connectivity and data exchange with business partners and service providers within the Equinix ecosystem.

-Presently, Equinix is the largest interconnection provider in the world with 435,800 total interconnections.
+Presently, Equinix is the largest data center interconnection provider in the world with 435,800 total interconnections.
 Of this total, the company has 392,100 physical cross connects and 43,700 virtual connections.

 Geographically, Equinix has 192,100 interconnections in the Americas, 157,200 interconnections in EMEA (Europe, the Middle East and Africa), and 86,500 interconnections in Asia-Pacific.